JojoLico/Flight-Desk-Control-Demonstrator/readme.txt

 	AT command to change the settings of the Bluetooth module (HC-05) The source code inside the controller and all the necessary code for maintenance Libraries
-	The JAVA jdk to install to run the GUI Troubleshooting
+	The JAVA jdk to install to run the GUI (JAVA 8 172) Troubleshooting

 //----------Troubleshooting-----------//